RestKit/RestKit/Docs/MobileTuts Advanced RestKit/Advanced_RestKit_Tutorial.md

 * Core Data: Integration between the object mapper and Apple's Core Data persistence framework are discussed at length.
 This includes configuration, relationship management, database seeding, etc.
 * Integration Layers: We'll briefly touch on the integration points exposed by the library for working with Ruby on Rails backends and interaction with Facebook's Three20 framework.

+## Companion Example Code

+To aid the reader in following the concepts presented here, an accompanying example application is provided with the RestKit distribution.
+Each section of the tutorial will refer you to a specific example in the __RKCatalog__ example, found in the RestKit/Examples/RKCatalog directory.

+At the time of this writing, RestKit is currently at version *0.9.2*.
+Library source and example code can be downloaded from the [RestKit Downloads Page](https://github.com/twotoasters/RestKit/downloads).

 ## Advanced Networking

 We've already been introduced to the key players in the RestKit Network layer: RKClient, RKRequest, and RKResponse.
 These three classes provide a simple, clean API for making requests to a remote web service.
 In this section we'll see how RestKit scales up when things get more complicated.